olahol/react-tagsinput/README.md

 ##### inputValue

-Similar to `currentValue` but needed for controlling the input box.
+Similar to `currentValue` but needed for controlling the input box. (inputValue is only useful if you use it together with onChangeInput)

 ##### onlyUnique